docker/docs/datacenter/ucp/3.0/guides/admin/configure/join-nodes/join-windows-nodes-to-cluster.md

 1. Pull the Windows-specific image of `ucp-agent`, which is named `ucp-agent-win`.
 2. Run the Windows worker setup script provided with `ucp-agent-win`.
-3. Join the swarm with the token provided by the UCP web UI.
+3. Join the cluster with the token provided by the Docker EE web UI or CLI.

 ### Pull the Windows-specific images